Do you know the saying “If it was easy, then everyone would be doing it”?

 It may seem like there’s a bazillion things you must have in place to start and then successfully run a business.

-All of these things can make your business more successful and if you start knocking these tasks off the to-do list, you will likely feel pretty damn productive for months and months in the foreseeable future.
+All of these things can make your business more successful and if you start knocking these tasks off the to-do list, you will likely feel pretty damn productive for months and months into the foreseeable future.

 But I’ll tell you what you won’t be doing during these months of “building your business”: